Tea Party Baby Shower Menu Ideas

 3-tiered platter with tea sandwiches and mini frittatas.

 It’s not a tea party baby shower without tea sandwiches!
-I used my recipe for cucumber sandwiches, but topped them with another slice of pumpernickel and cut them into triangles.
+I used my recipe for Mini Cucumber Sandwiches, but topped them with another slice of pumpernickel and cut them into triangles.

-I also made ham and pimento cheese tea sandwiches with Sara Lee very thinly sliced white bread (you can find it in the bread aisle in a white package), thinly sliced ham, and store-bought pimento cheese spread.
+I also made pimento cheese finger sandwiches with Sara Lee very thinly sliced white bread and added thinly sliced ham.

 Tea party food tends to be on the sweeter side, so a few dozen Quiche Lorraine-influenced frittata bites balanced out the menu nicely.